LeiKD/kibarber/README.md

 ## kiberber
-This is a website that advertises a pizza company called Kapizza.
+This is a website on a beauty shop entailing berber services,salon and piercing its called kiberber.
 ## Authors
 * George kamau
 * Shem Ian